 The majority of our purchases from suppliers are generally made in U.S. dollars, while sales to our distributors generally are made in local currencies.
 Consequently, strengthening of the U.S. dollar versus a foreign currency can have a negative impact on net sales and operating margins and can generate transaction losses on intercompany transactions.
-For discussion of our foreign exchange contracts and other hedging arrangements, see Part I, Item 3 - Quantitative and Qualitative Disclosures about Market Risk
+For discussion of our foreign exchange contracts and other hedging arrangements, see Part I, Item 3 - Quantitative and Qualitative Disclosures about Market Risk.

-Currency restrictions enacted by the Venezuelan government in 2003 have become more restrictive and have impacted the ability of our Venezuelan subsidiary, Herbalife Venezuela, to obtain U.S. dollars at the official foreign exchange rate.
+Currency restrictions enacted by the Venezuelan government in 2003 have become more restrictive and have impacted the ability of our subsidiary in Venezuela, Herbalife Venezuela, to obtain U.S. dollars at the official foreign exchange rate.
 Unless official foreign exchange is made more readily available, the results of Herbalife Venezuela's operations could be negatively impacted as it may obtain more U.S. dollars from alternative sources where the exchange rate is weaker than the official rate.

-At June 30, 2009, Herbalife Venezuela had cash balances of approximately \$51.0 million, primarily denominated in bolivars, translated at the official exchange rate.
+At September 30, 2009, Herbalife Venezuela had cash balances of approximately \$57.8 million, primarily denominated in bolivars, translated at the official exchange rate.
 We continue to evaluate the political and economic environment in Venezuela and any potential changes which may affect our operations.
-We continue to make appropriate applications through the Venezuelan government and its Foreign Exchange Commission, CADIVI, for approval to obtain U.S. dollars at the official exchange rate to pay for imported product and to pay an annual dividend.
-The approval process has been delayed in recent periods and we have not been given any assurances as to when it will be completed.
-If the CADIVI does not approve further exchanges at the official exchange rate, Herbalife Venezuela may need to rely on a legal parallel exchange process to repatriate U.S. dollars and we would currently be able to do so at an unfavorable exchange rate which was approximately 68% less favorable than the official exchange rate as of June 30, 2009.
-This could result in our Company having fewer U.S. dollars than currently reported as cash and cash equivalents and may result in a charge to operating profit.
-From time to time, we have recognized charges to operating income in connection with the exchange of bolivars to U.S. dollars at rates which were unfavorable to the official exchange rate.
-Herbalife Venezuela's net sales represented less than 4% of consolidated worldwide net sales for the six months ended June 30, 2009.
+We have made appropriate applications through the Venezuelan government and its Foreign Exchange Commission, CADIVI, for approval to obtain U.S. dollars at the official exchange rate to pay for imported product and to pay an annual dividend.
+The application and approval processes have been intermittently delayed in recent periods, and the timing and ability to obtain U.S. dollars at the official exchange rate remains uncertain.
+It is management's intent, commencing in the fourth quarter of 2009, to begin repatriating excess cash on a regular basis.
+If CADIVI does not approve further exchanges at the official exchange rate was approximately 61% less favorable than the official exchange rate as of September 30, 2009.
+This could result in our Company having fewer U.S. dollars than currently reported as cash and cash equivalents and may result in a material charge to operating profit.
+From time to time, we have recognized charges to operating income in connection with the exchange of bolivars to U.S. dollars at rates, which were unfavorable to the official exchange rate.
+Herbalife Venezuela's net sales represented less than 4% of consolidated worldwide net sales for the nine months ended September 30, 2009.

-Inflation in Venezuela has continued to increase over the past few years and it is possible that Venezuela will be designated as a highly inflationary economy during 2009.
-Gains and losses resulting from the translation of the financial statements of subsidiaries operating in highly inflationary economies are recorded in earnings.
-If Venezuela is designated as a highly inflationary economy or there is a devaluation of the official rate, earnings will be negatively impacted.
+Inflation in Venezuela has continued to increase over the past few years and it is expected that Venezuela will be designated as a highly inflationary economy by January 1, 2010 based on the historical and forecasted rates of inflation and absent any unexpected reversals in the inflation trends.
+Using the blended National Consumer Price Index and Consumer Price Index rate for the three-year period ending September 30, 2009, Venezuela would not be considered highly inflationary as the current three-year cumulative inflation rate of approximately 97% is less than 100% as of September 30, 2009.
+When an economy is determined to be highly inflationary, ASC Topic 830, Foreign Currency Matters, requires the financial statements of a foreign entity to be remeasured as if the functional currency were the reporting currency.
+Accordingly, gains and losses resulting from the translation of the financial statements of subsidiaries operating in highly inflationary economies are recorded in earnings.
+If Venezuela is designated as a highly inflationary economy or there is a devaluation of the official rate, there could be a significant impact on our earnings.